01-edu/public/subjects/options.en.md

 	- 00000000 00000000 00000000 00000000
 	- ******zy xwvutsrq ponmlkji hgfedcba

-- Launch the program without arguments or with the '-h' flag activated must print an usage on the standard output, as shown in the following examples.
+- Launching the program without arguments or with the `-h` flag activated must print all the valid options on the standard output, as shown on one of the following examples.

-- A wrong option must print "Invalid Option" followd by a newline.
+- A wrong option must print "Invalid Option" followed by a newline.

 ## Expected output